SaltSong-LLC/saltsong-advanced/src/content/blog/are-free-websites-for-small-businesses-really-worth-it.md

 ---
 title: Are Free Websites for Small Businesses Really Worth It?
 url: free-website-for-small-business-worth-it
-description: Should you use a free website builder or is it worth paying for one?
-We discuss the pitfalls of free websites.
+description: Should you use a free website builder or is it worth paying for a professional website development?
+We discuss the pitfalls of "free" websites.
 author: Trina
 date: 2025-05-15T16:36:00.000Z
 tags: